catnys/C4Everyone/Stack-vs-Heap/README.md

 globalVariable resides in the data section, which is separate from the code, stack, and heap. localVar is a stack variable allocated within the main function's stack frame. dynamicVar is a heap variable created using new, and it is later deallocated with delete.

+---

+## Real Life Problem

+Have you ever used a program or application that crashed due to a memory-related issue, such as a segmentation fault or heap corruption?
+If so, can you think of a reason why that might have happened?

+In a program, the **`stack`** has a limited size, and if too much memory is used for function call frames and local variables, it can cause a **`stack overflow`**.
+This can happen, for example, if a function calls itself recursively too many times or if there are too many nested function calls.

+On the other hand, a **`heap-related`** issue such as a **`memory leak`** or **`heap corruption`** can also cause a program to crash.
+A memory leak occurs when memory is allocated on the heap but not properly deallocated, leading to a gradual increase in memory usage over time.
+Heap corruption can occur if memory is accessed outside of its allocated bounds or if memory is freed twice.
+Both of these issues can cause a program to behave unpredictably or crash.